Department of Sport and Exercise Science

 Additionally, we also offer bespoke research projects.
 The research group have a number of fundamental research proposals for which we are seeking commercial partners, but we are also keen to investigate key criteria that are important to industry, for further information please contact Joanna.Scurr@port.ac.uk

-2014 has seen the launch of ‘The science behind breasts and bras’, a one-day educational workshop available to everyone.
+For the third year in succession the Research Group in Breast Health will be running ‘The science behind breasts and bras’, a one-day educational workshop available to everyone.
 This workshop will offer you the chance to expand your knowledge and understanding of the science behind breasts and bras.
 You will learn about breast anatomy, the problems with breasts and the science behind how the breast moves.
 The workshop also presents the latest cutting edge research in breast biomechanics, breast support (both sports bras and everyday bras) and bra fit.
 This is a fantastic opportunity to learn from the world leaders in this area!